 Spicy Sauteed Kale with Andouille Sausage is a modern twist on a Southern classic!
-It’s also Progressive Eats time, our virtual progressive dinner, so keep reading and grab some more amazing Southern-style dishes from some of my food blogger friends!

 There’s certainly an art to cooking greens the Southern way and I would NOT want to get in the middle of two Southern cooks debating whose greens are better.